 Why WordPress in 2020?
 Because WordPress is much different than when this post was originally published 10+ years ago.
 Back then, the benefits of WordPress as a website CMS (Content Management System) were overshadowed by its stigma as being only “blog” software.
 Fortunately, times have changed and WordPress has evolved into a worldwide household name among website owners.

-Here we are in 2019.
+Here we are nearly in 2020.
 Still today, after all these years, we use WordPress for the entire Here Next Year website…including the blog part.

 Yes, the website you’re on right now is using WordPress.
 You’re in the blog section where this particular post has commanded a #1, #2, or #3 search position on Google since about 20-minutes after we published it 7 years ago for the phrase “Why WordPress.”
 So much for the theory that blog posts get pushed down after time.

 Go to any of the main pages of this site showcased in the top navigation and, yep, still WordPress.

 WordPress websites offer much more than the few five or ten benefits you usually hear about.
 A blogging software-based website was termed as the new evolution of how websites are constructed.
 Now, WordPress is the content management system all websites and blogs are compared to.

 Before we get into the meat of the actual reasons why we feel WordPress is so great, let’s clear up another myth while we’re at it.

 A blog is a website…a website is a blog.
 There is NO difference.

 The blog area of your website just has a few more cylinders under the hood, if I was to use a metaphor.
 In fact, I wrote a blog post that suggested your WordPress website is the very heart of ALL of your Internet marketing efforts.